 5. Does your medical school curriculum address the respiratory health effects of climate change and air pollution?

-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum.
+3 This topic was explored in depth by the core curriculum.
+2 This topic was briefly covered in the core curriculum.

-1 This topic was covered in elective coursework.0 This topic was not covered.
+This topic was covered in elective coursework.